Skip to content

 Setting up your Tax Configurations

-1. Go to settings > Tax Configuration in your Greenline dashboard.
+1. Go to Settings > Tax Configuration in the Greenline dashboard.

-3. Fill out all fields in the Create New Tax Configuration page.
+3. Fill out the appropriate fields in the Create New Tax Configuration page.

-4. Save at the top right side of the page.
+4. Click Save in the top right corner of the page.

 New Tax Configuration Fields